 - Use real dishes.
 The price of paper products seems to have skyrocketed over the past several years, so if you have enough glasses and plates to use real ones, you can save yourself some money that way.

 - Visit the dollar store.
 The dollar store is a great place to pick up inexpensive party decorations.
-You don’t need to spend a great deal of money decorating, but you might want to pick up a few items (think pompoms and streamers) in both team’s colors (that would be orange and blue for the Broncos and blue and lime green for the Seahawks).
+You don’t need to spend a great deal of money decorating, but you might want to pick up a few items (think pompoms and streamers) in both team’s colors (that would be red, white and blue for the Broncos and blue and lime green for the Seahawks).
 You might also be able to get some supplies that you can use to make your own decorations, and some cheap snacks like pretzels and nuts.